getify/You-Dont-Know-JS/scope & closures/ch5.md

 Here's a down-n-dirty definition of what you need to know to understand and recognize closures:

-> Closure is when a function is able to remember and access his lexical scope even when that function is executing outside his lexical scope.
+> Closure is when a function is able to remember and access its lexical scope even when that function is executing outside its lexical scope.

 Let's jump into some code to illustrate that definition.